Panda crossing: Design and operation

 The panda crossing deliberately omitted any sort of "Don't cross" message for pedestrians in order to avoid breaching the aforementioned right-of-way laws.
 The measured pause between crossings helped to keep traffic flowing.
 The light sequence also prevented long delays by allowing traffic to move after a few seconds if nobody was crossing.
 However, despite its apparent rationality, the design was not a success.
 In particular, the distinction between the flashing and pulsating amber phases was subtle yet highly significant.

-Successors
+Alternative systems and successors

+While the panda crossing was still being rolled out, the Ministry of Transport also trialled a "Controlled Traffic Area" which legally restricted when and where pedestrians could cross.
+This met a widely negative response from the press and the trial abandoned after a year.

-By 1967 the panda crossing was a matter of concern for the Ministry of Transport, and so a new type of crossing, the X-way, was introduced.
+By 1967, the panda crossing was a matter of concern for the Ministry of Transport, and so a new type of crossing, the X-way, was introduced.
 The new system was not phased in gradually by replacement, rather the pandas were removed seemingly as a matter of urgency.
 The replacement was so urgent that although the X-way lights replaced the panda crossing lights, the road initially retained the black-and-white triangular markings until they could be removed at a later date.

-The X-way itself soon disappeared when, in 1969, the modern-day pelican crossing was introduced.
+Although the original version of the X-way was also short-lived, it survived with minor modifications to become the more successful pelican crossing, which was introduced in 1969 and remains in widespread use today.